Nursing Assistant Shot, Killed Inside Jefferson University Hospital, 2 Officers Injured In Shootout; Suspect In Custody, Police Say

 This is the second active shooter since Friday when a man walked into an office in North Philadelphia and shot and killed another man.

-Philadelphia Mayor Jim Kenney is again calling for stricter gun laws following the fatal shooting at Jefferson Hospital.
+Kenney is again calling for stricter gun laws following the fatal shooting at Jefferson Hospital.

 “This is yet another example of weaponry that is far too powerful being in the hands of people who shouldn’t have access to them.
 We need common-sense gun laws to stop these tragedies that have become all too frequent,” Kenney tweeted.